omrijsharon/RL_modules/README.md

 Reinforcement Learning modules for pytorch.

 #### Table of content
+Losses:
 - [x] Policy Gradient Loss
 - [ ] Entropy Loss

+Objects:
 - [x] Action
 - [ ] Reward
 - [ ] RewardHistory
 - [ ] MemoryManager

 What is it good for?
+Example:
 - [x] Solving openAI gym CartPole in less than 30 lines of code using RL_modules
 - [x] Breaking down the code